steemit/condenser/src/app/help/en/welcome.md

 <a href="#Table_of_Contents">^</a>
 ### <span id="Digital_Currencies">Digital Currencies</span>

-STEEM, Steem Power and Steem Dollars are the three forms of digital currency tokens used by the Steem Blockchain.
+STEEM, Steem Power and Steem Dollars are the three forms of digital currency used by the Steem Blockchain.

 More information on the three types of tokens can be found in the [Steemit FAQ](https://steemit.com/faq.html#What_is_the_difference_between_STEEM__STEEM_Power__and_Steem_Dollars).